jasonchoi104/hrwm-event-triggered-perception/README.md

 ## Core Claim

-> Event-triggered perception routing can maintain safety comparable to full perception while reducing scene-level compute by aligning sensing frequency with actual risk exposure duration.
+> Event-triggered perception routing can maintain safety comparable to full perception while reducing scene-level compute by activating higher-cost perception only when local risk persists.

 ---